Projeto-Pindorama/copacabana/docs/docs/intro/intro.1.md

 that this type of distribution is an industry pattern --- ==we don't distribute the **entire** distribution just as packages.
 Our model is inspired on OpenBSD's one, where the system is distributed as stages.==[^7]
-> *- What do you mean m8?
-I will have a 60MB tarball containing just KDE?*
+> *- "What do you mean m8?
+I will have a 60MB tarball containing just KDE?"*

 No. ==This will just apply in fact for the base system (and some other **basic** tools)==.